Close-up of three stacked ceramic bowls in yellow, blue, and brown colors against a white background.

 The T-4-4 teapot is comfortable to hold, retains the heat of the hot tea and can be easily cleaned.
 It is designed to be elegant, aesthetically pleasing and conducive to relaxed and informal use in a variety of settings at home, in cafes and restaurants and offices.

 The T-4-4 Collection comprises a 1.3 litre teapot, together with four 325ml mugs, a milk jug and sugar bowl.
 The Collection is slip cast using plaster moulds in either stoneware or porcelain.
-The mugs, jugs and sugar bowl are cast in two different layers of coloured slip and glazed to complement each teapot.
+The mugs, jugs and sugar bowl are cast in different layers of coloured slip and glazed to complement each teapot.

 Bowls and Flare Vases